Merilyn

 BIRDS is inspired by real events that took place between 1998-2010 in the area around Sellafield, the large nuclear reprocessing site in Cumbria, UK.
 Martin Forwood, a long-time anti-nuclear campaigner (1947-2019), was Merilyn Fairskye’s guide when she visited Sellafield and Seascale, the neighbouring village, in 2016.
 On the way out of the village, they stopped in front of a pink house overlooking the sea.
 Martin related a story about the former occupants involving radioactive pigeons, two sets of twins, and a massacre.
 After several false starts, BIRDS is the result.

-Nuclear waste dump
+BIRDS - waste dump

 The real-life events behind this work, if related factually, could appear merely sensational and bizarre, and the larger resonances would be lost.
 BIRDS enters imaginary territory to shape a more nuanced context for these events in order to draw out what Kristine Stiles has called ‘the ever-present haunting of the nuclear age’.